brianhouse/braid/README.md

 Braid
 =====

-A musical notation system, livecoding framework, and monophonic MIDI sequencer with an emphasis on polyrhythms, phasing, and entrainment.
-Written in Python.
+Braid is a single-import module for Python that comprises a musical notation system, livecoding framework, and sequencer for monophonic MIDI synths with an emphasis on polyrhythms, phasing, and entrainment.